TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/gcp.md

 ![GCP Configuration -- success](/images/ee/gcp-setup/gcp-configure-success.png)

-Now you are ready to create a YugabyteDB universe on GCP.
+Now you are ready to create a ZNbaseDB universe on GCP.

 ## Next step

-You are now ready to create YugabyteDB universes as outlined in the next section.
+You are now ready to create ZNbaseDB universes as outlined in the next section.